THE ANTIKYTHERA MECHANISM

 These are the remains of the Antikythera Mechanism – a sophisticated astronomical calculator built in ancient Greece over 2,000 years ago and found by chance in a shipwreck in the Mediterranean Sea.

-The original Mechanism was a scientific marvel - a miniature model of the Cosmos which mirrored the movements of the solar system.
-It was the first analogue computer ever created and the oldest scientific instrument in the world, by a very long way.
+The Mechanism was a scientific marvel - a miniature model of the Cosmos which mirrored the movements of the solar system.
+It was the first analog computer ever created and the oldest scientific instrument in the world, by a very long way.

 “I am mighty pleased with the assembled device.
 I think you have done an absolutely amazing job in analysing the Antikythera Mechanism and then turning it into a kit which can be comparatively easily assembled."